0xAsh/0xAsh.github.io/_posts/2020-07-29-Kioptrix-Level-1.2.md

 ---
 layout: single
 title: Kioptrix Level 1.2 (#3) Writeup - VulnHub
-excerpt: "Kioptrix Level 1.2 continues the Kioptrix VulnHub series, and provides great experience creativily reusing credentials, attacking common web applications, and cracking hashed passwords.
+excerpt: "Kioptrix Level 1.2 continues the Kioptrix VulnHub series, and provides great experience with reusing credentials, attacking common web applications, and cracking hashed passwords.
 We start by exploiting LotusCMS to get a shell as www-data.
 From there, we find MySQL credentials that we use to login to phpMyAdmin and dump hashed user passwords.
 Finally, after cracking and logging in using these credentials, we exploit a sudo misconfiguration that allows us to privilege escalate using the ht text editor."
 date: 2020-07-29
 classes: wide
 header: